angular/components/src/lib/checkbox/checkbox.md

 ### Theming
 The color of a `<md-checkbox>` can be changed by using the `color` property.
 By default, checkboxes use the theme's accent color.
 This can be changed to `'primary'` or `'warn'`.

+### Accessibility
+Standalone checkbox without text or labels should be marked by `aria-label` or `aria-labelledby` with meaningful label.